 - Please come prepared to camp during your stay.
 We do have a limited number of cabins, but we keep these available for people with kids, or other needs.
 There are lots of camping spots down by the stream or in the forest, and people are also welcome to build their own debris huts if they are motivated to.
 So, please come with a tent, hammock or tarp and sleeping bag or blanket.
 Be aware that it can be rainy at any season. **Don’t forget the rope to put your stuff up with.
 Hammocks are especially useful here during the summer, and tarps are almost necessary to put over the tent, so if at all possible, bring an 8×10 tarp to use.

 - We are a very small community.
 Photos on the site tend to give a distorted picture of how many residents are usually here, and the number of permanent residents tend to fluctuate year to year, due to transience, etc. We also have a large number of visitors and guests from Spring to Summer, so it is impossible to give a real answer to the question of how many people live at Wildroots.
-However, the number of permanent residents tends to be 1 or2.
+However, the number of permanent residents tends to be no more than a handful.
 Guests can be anywhere from none to 10 at any given time.

 - Wildroots is not an anarchist community, though it originally had its roots in the green anarchist movement.
 Many people who come to visit identify themselves with this label, and sometimes even residents, however as an intention, the community is not anarchist.
-While we do not wish to be labelled politically with any movement or group, this is due to the wish to not have any particular identification label or ‘box’.
-However, no judgement is levelled at any person who wishes to label themselves this way.
+While we do not wish to be labeled politically with any movement or group, this is due to the wish to not have any particular identification label or ‘box’.
+However, no judgment is leveled at any person who wishes to label themselves this way.